Deso-PK/make-trust-irrelevant/README.md

 It is increasingly capable intelligence operating inside an architecture where intelligence and authority remain separate.

+This creates a reciprocal research relationship:

+> **RuneWisp provides a persistent agentic proving environment for KERNHELM.
+KERNHELM provides the authority substrate required to safely expand what a system like RuneWisp can do.**

 ---

 # A General Security Architecture With an AI Consequence